Dan Borislow: Horse racing career and gambling

 After a dispute with the Internal Revenue Service, Borislow sold a majority of his horses at the Fasig-Tipton November sale in 2004.
-In February 2005, he was in a partnership with baseball manager Joe Torre and hockey player Keith Jones to buy Wild Desert.
-In June of that year, Wild Desert won the Queen's Plate off a layoff of over 10 weeks.
+In February 2005, he was in a partnership with baseball manager Joe Torre and hockey player Keith Jones to buy Wild Desert, a Canadian bred Thoroughbred racehorse.
+In June of that year, Wild Desert had a controversial win at the 2005 Queen's Plate, Canada's most prestigious race, off a layoff of over 10 weeks.
+Borislow won $100,000 from bets he had made on Wild Desert to win the race.
+This was also considered controversial in part because the horse had won only three races from twenty career starts; the Queen's Plate was the only major race win of his career.

+In February 2006, Borislow spoke to the press about Operation Slapshot, a gambling ring exposed amongst National Hockey League (NHL) players, including Wayne Gretzky and his wife Janet, as well as Borislow's friend Rick Tocchet, namesake of his horse Toccet.
+Borislow commented: "I used to bet on sports.
+And, $1.4-million?
+I would do that in an afternoon...I'm one of the largest bettors in the country."

-In May 2014, Borislow hit the Gulfstream Park Rainbow Six paying $6.6 million.
-His winning Rainbow 6 ticket of all/all/all/1,4/all/all cost $7,603.20.
+In May 2014, Borislow hit the Gulfstream Park 'Rainbow Six' -- a popular multi-race horse betting wager that pays out its major jackpot only when a single bettor correctly selects the winners of all six designated races in the sequence -- paying him $6.6 million.
+His winning Rainbow Six ticket of all/all/all/1,4/all/all cost $7,603.20.
 He played two other similar tickets with a total cost of $22,809.60.